-No. 1: “I need to get in shape to come work out with you guys.”
+No. 1: “I need to get in shape before coming to an F3 workout”

 This is No. 1 with a bullet on the F3 Excuse Charts.
-The late Casey Kasem says so.
-And for a lot of guys it gives them all the wiggle room they need to take themselves off the hook.
-Because let’s be honest: There’s nothing you can do on your own that is going to get you ready for that first workout.
+For a lot of guys it gives them all the wiggle room they need in their minds to try an F3 workout and to be honest, there’s really nothing you can do on your own that’s going to get you ready for that first workout.
 Almost no one working out in a gym or on the streets (let alone coming off the couch) combines the kind of aerobic and bodyweight fitness that F3 workouts demand.
-SO you need to make the choice to join with a bunch of other men and push through that pain.
+So you need to make the choice to join a bunch of other men and push through the pain.
 Because “I need to get in shape” is really just a way of keeping the commitment just over the horizon, always just out of reach.
 The only way to get in shape is to put yourself in the middle of a group of other men and force yourself to keep up with the Pack.
 The good news is…our Credo is that “We leave no man behind, but no man where we find him.”

 No. 2: “I already belong to a gym.”